Spanish-VisaJoining the Malta and Portugal Golden Visa, Spain has approved a new Startup Act that includes a remote work visa for non-EU nationals.

 • Cultural Experience: Spain digital nomads can immerse themselves in the country’s rich cultural heritage, benefit from affordable living costs, and enjoy a high quality of life.

-• Citizenship Eligibility: With a decade of continuous residence, Digital Nomad Visa holders may qualify for Spanish citizenship.
+• Citizenship Eligibility: With a decade of continuous residence, Spain Digital Nomad Visa holders may qualify for Spanish citizenship.

 Spain Digital Nomad Visa Requirements

-• Applicant must have an undergraduate or postgraduate degree from a University, College or Business School of prestige
+• Applicant must have an undergraduate or postgraduate degree from a University, College, or Business School of prestige

 • or, have at least three years of work experience in their current field of activity